BenS-DA/S-P-500-vs-M2-Money-Stock-Python-Excel-/README.md

 The environment feels a lot like the dot-com stock bubble of 1999-2000, which ended in a bust.

-Based on the historical ratio of stocks to M2 money supply, stocks are indeed looking expensive.
+Based on the historical ratio of stock prices to the M2 money supply, stocks are indeed looking expensive.

 Market data sourced from the yfinance Python library.